 If you know that someone has placed fish in a water illegally, please call the Division's Utah Turn in Poachers (UTiP) hotline at 1-800-662-3337.
 The line is staffed 24 hours a day, seven days a week.
-You might even receive a reward for your effort to protect Utah's waters!

 If you want to remain anonymous, wildlife officers will honor your request.
-You can also report illegal fish stocking online at wildlife.utah.gov/law/hsp/pf.php.
+You can also report illegal fish stocking online at go.usa.gov/CVO.
+The Division and two anglers' groups are currently offering a reward of up to \$7,000 for information that leads to the conviction of the person who planted the white bass in Deer Creek.